 "Panting for Heaven" and "Fleeting Days": Field Recordings of the 7th Annual Rocky Mountain High Sacred Harp Convention.
 The 1996 convention, held in Corrales, New Mexico, was attended by over a hundred singers from ten states, including a busload of traditional singers from Georgia and Alabama.
 These excellent recordings were made by Ed Stevens on a four-track system with suspended microphones over the center of the square.
 The singing style heard on these tapes closely resembles that of strong Southern singings.
 Two options are available: One can purchase single cassettes "Panting for Heaven" and "Fleeting Days," each featuring 29 of the best songs from the convention, for $8.00 postpaid per cassette.
 One can also purchase a four-tape five-hour set in which all 150 songs sung at convention are recorded.
 This latter set is accompanied a five-page handbound booklet of minutes and liner notes.
 The price of this set is $28.50 postpaid.
 Profits from the sale of these tapes are being donated to the Albuquerque Shape-Note Singers to help finance a bus trip of Southern singers to the 1997 Colorado convention.
 Order from, and make checks out to, Ed Stevens, P.O.
 Box 1947, Tijeras, NM 87059.

 "The Social Harp," sung by traditional singers led by Hugh McGraw, (Rounder 0094).
 A fine 1978 LP of songs in three-part harmony from The Social Harp (1855, see Tunebook section) has been reissued by Rounder Records in CD and cassette formats in 1994.
 One half of the record has singing-school pieces and the other half camp-meeting and revival spirituals.
 The 26 singers, all of them prominent Southern Sacred Harp singers (some now deceased), perform for this recording, so it is not strictly a traditional singing, but the singers and their style are definitely traditional, and they sing the notes before each song.
 Excellent liner notes by Daniel Patterson accompanied the original LP; hopefully they also accompany at least the new CD.
-Order from local record stores or directly from the Rounder Mail Order, phone 1-800-443-4727.
-At the latter source, the prices are $15.00 for a CD and $9.50 for a cassette, plus $3.00-5.00 for shipping, depending on the carrier chosen.
+Order from online record stores or directly from the Rounder Mail Order, phone 1-800-443-4727.

 CDs and cassette tapes of the Big Singings from Southern Harmony, 1990-1997 and 2003. produced by Harold S. Jones and associates.
 Big Singings are held annually at the Marshall County Courthouse, Benton, Kentucky.
 Order from APAD Digital Recordings, 810 West Kilpatrick, Cleburne, Texas 76033-1614, phone 817-641-5100, e-mail firstname.lastname@example.org.
 An essay about the Southern Harmony tunebook by Glenn Wilcox is found on the company's Web site.